kamali-sina/meaningsearch/README.md

 A simple package that helps you find meaningful lines of any given input.
 Especially useful in CTFs.

-Meaning search supports Leet and can detect even obsfucated meaningful texts.
+Meaning search supports Leet and can detect even obfuscated meaningful texts.

 ## How to install